-NDACAN Dataset #229 contains results from Wave 1 of the NYTD Outcomes Survey for the FY2017 Cohort.
+NDACAN Dataset #242 contains results from Waves 1 and 2 of the NYTD Outcomes Survey for the FY2017 Cohort.
 The variable "Wave" distinguishes between the Waves.
-Wave 1 (Wave=1) includes all youth in the baseline population, regardless of whether they responded to the survey.
-Waves 2 and 3 will include only youth who in the FY2017 Cohort and were eligible for the follow-up.
+Wave 1 (Wave=1) includes all youth in the baseline population, regardless of whether or not they responded to the survey.
+Waves 2 includes only include youth in the FY2017 Cohort who were eligible for the two-year followup.